crnjaja/PrivadoID/README.md

 ZKPs needs to have the following three properties :
 - Completeness, if the statement is really true and both users follow the rules properly, then the verifier would be convinced without any artificial help.
-- Soundness, in case of the statement being false, the verifier would not be convincedin any scenario.
+- Soundness, in case of the statement being false, the verifier would not be convinced in any scenario.
 - Zero-Knowledge, the verifier in every case would not know any more information.

 Cryptographic Mechanisms :
-- Interactive Proof Systems: Early ZKPs were interactive, requiring multiple rounds of communication between the prover and verifier.
+- Interactive Proof Systems : early ZKPs were interactive, requiring multiple rounds of communication between the prover and verifier.
-- Non-Interactive Zero-Knowledge Proofs (NIZK): These allow the proof to be generated and verified without interaction, often using a common reference string available to both parties.
+- Non-Interactive Zero-Knowledge Proofs (NIZK) : allow the proof to be generated and verified without interaction, often using a common reference string available to both parties.

 Practical Implementations :
-- zk-SNARKs - Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge: Used in blockchain technologies like Zcash for private transactions.
+- zk-SNARKs - Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge, used in blockchain technologies like Zcash for private transactions.
 They are efficient and allow for succinct proofs.
-- zk-STARKs - Zero-Knowledge Scalable Transparent Arguments of Knowledge: Designed for scalability and transparency, eliminating the need for a trusted setup phase.
+- zk-STARKs - Zero-Knowledge Scalable Transparent Arguments of Knowledge, designed for scalability and transparency, eliminating the need for a trusted setup phase.

 ZKPs are fundamental to SSI as they enable selective disclosure, allowing users to share only necessary information, enhance security by providing strong cryptographic guarantees and facilitate trust in decentralized systems by providing verifiable, tamper-proof proofs.